Ozark Air Lines Flight 965: Aircraft and crew

 The first accident aircraft was a Douglas DC-9-15, registered N970Z, manufacturer's serial number 45772, manufactured on May 5, 1966 and owned and operated by Ozark Air Lines.
 At the time of the accident, it had a total time of 5,172 hours.
 There were three pilots aboard the flight: Captain R.J.
 Fitch, aged 52, had accumulated 24,127 flight hours, including 800 in the DC-9; First Officer W.C.
 Oltman, aged 43, had accumulated 9,805 flight hours, including 1,188 in the DC-9; and Captain R.W.
 Traub, aged 46, had accumulated 18,402 flight hours, including 51 in the DC-9.
 All three pilots held an airline transport pilot certificate and a first-class medical certificate.
 Oltman was the pilot flying and was seated in the right-hand seat.
 The aircraft was carrying 44 passengers and a cabin crew of two flight attendants.
-The aircraft was equipped with a cockpit voice recorder (CVR) and a flight data recorder (FDR) which were functioning properly at the time of the accident.
+The aircraft was equipped with a cockpit voice recorder (CVR) and a flight data recorder (FDR) that were functioning properly at the time of the accident.

 The second accident aircraft was a Cessna 150F, registered N8669G, manufacturer's serial number 15062769, owned and operated by Interstate Airmotive, Inc., a flight school.
 At the time of the accident, it had a total time of 1,392 hours.
 Two pilots were aboard: instructor B.L.
 Allen, age 31, who had about 381 flight hours, and was a certified flight instructor; and trainee John Brooks, age 34, who held a commercial pilot certificate and had about 174 flight hours.
 The aircraft was not carrying, nor was it required to carry, a CVR or an FDR.